Somaliland

 Our work in Somaliland displacement camps

-- We are distributing women's survival kits, which include clothes, underwear, soap, torches, baby lotion and whistles.
+• During previous crises, we have distributed women's survival kits, which included clothes, underwear, soap, torches, baby lotion and whistles.

-- We are providing families with cash transfers, which go directly to women and empower them to decide how best to prioritise their families' needs.
+• We provided families with cash transfers, which go directly to women and empower them to decide how best to prioritise their families' needs.

-- We are training women's coalitions in leadership skills, empowering them to lead their camps.
+• We trained women's coalitions in leadership skills, empowering them to lead their camps.

 Our work ending hunger in Somaliland